SujataN23/Projects-Portfolio/README (1).md

 # 👾Machine Learning & AI Projects Portfolio👾
 >This repository highlights the major **ML, NLP, and AI projects** I have worked on.
-Each project demonstrates hands-on experience in **data preprocessing, model building, evaluation, and deployment**.
+Each project demonstrates hands-on experience.

 ---